Live the High Life,

 by Lake Greenwood, South Carolina

 Newport is a planned development based on the shores of Lake Greenwood, South Carolina.
-The community includes membership in the Links at Stoney Point, so Newport Owners enjoy the first-class amenities of golf, pool, fitness, and club at resident rates.
+The community requires membership to Olde Eight at Stoney Point.
+Newport Owners enjoy the amenities of a pool, fitness center, tennis courts, and club.
+For information, refer to the Newport Olde Eight Realtor Guide on the Documents page.

 Newport is a neighborhood where you and your family can own a distinctive four-seasons residence in an established community of luxury homes.
 The community is growing and lots are in demand.
 The commitment to a superior level of community is well-evidenced.